iguridi/ppt/README.md

 # README

-This project consists of a web page that allows anyone to download an automatically made PowerPoint with *Python* that is used for displaying the readings of the mass.
+This project consists of a web page that allows anyone to download an automatically made PowerPoint that is used for displaying the mass readings.

 Currently running [here](https://pptmisa.herokuapp.com/)